melbourne-lab/canopy_flowering/notes/field_notes_2022.md

 - What to do about ants and whatever this insect is...? (we should collect these fruit I guess!)

 Did not get to install sensor.
 Bummer!!

+### Jun 23 2022

+Began by installing a reference sensor at the (hopefully) same location as last year's plot 6.
+I checked in the afternoon and strange formatting issue notwithstanding (see below) it works.

+Phenology: RNG did good, human did bad.
+Lots of flowering plants just outside of plots.
+Hmm...
+I think I'm up to ~16 plots with tagged/flowering plants in them - definitely some budding in others.
+Lots of plants that are done and into fruiting now.
+Not sure that my addition treatments worked... we'll see.

+Also went around and (1) bagged 5-8 plants in
+- SW meadow interior
+- C aspen stand
+- Creek aspen stand
+- Upper part of E meadow

+Finally, checked on batteries and data in a bunch of sensors.
+Batteries - outstanding performance.
+First ones (installed last month) are around 3.9 V.
+A handful of these (06R, 115) had a strange issue where the header was missing... not sure why (easy to fix).
+115 also did not have its TEROS connected, so no readings there.
+But otherwise I have data from plots 133, 167, 164, 102, and 115 (solar only).

+###